BlackIBard/Archlinux-install/README.md

 ## Steps to continue the installation (with boot-stick inserted)```

-1. Clone this repository and cd into it
+1. Install git and clone this repository and cd into it
 ```
+  > pacman -Sy git (always just press enter if it asks you for anything)
   > git clone https://github.com/BlackIBard/Lorenz-Arch.git
   > cd Lorenz-Arch
 ```